- To see Pittsburgh’s latest commuting statistics from the US Census’ American Commuting Survey CLICK HERE

 May 2003 Bike Pittsburgh started establishing a strong working relationship with Free Ride, a fledging bicycle recyclery based out of Wilkinsburg.

 Fall 2003 Free Ride became a project of Bike Pittsburgh and the two have since been essential for each other’s growth and success.
 Besides close collaborations Bike Pittsburgh is Free Ride’s fiscal sponsor, but it is run independently.
-It is this role that Bike Pittsburgh has since started to play for another bicycle organization, PTAG (Pittsburgh Trails Advocacy Group).
+It is this role that Bike Pittsburgh has since started to play for another bicycle organization, Pittsburgh Trails Advocacy Group(PTAG), now known as Trail Pittsburgh.

 February 2004 The second Meet and Greet was held at Free Ride and drew well over 100 people.
 At that event people were asked to sign up for working groups such as the Infrastructure Working Group, which would lay the foundation for the bike routes that the city will start marking and adding lanes to in 2007.